codatio/codat-docs/docs/bank-feeds/setup.md

 <IntegrationsList integrations={bankfeedsIntegrations}/>

 Some of these integrations require additional setup specific to bank feeds.
-We walk you through these in our integration-specific instructions in the _Manage integrations_ section of our Bank Feeds API documentation.
+We walk you through these in our integration-specific instructions in the _Manage integrations_ section of our Bank Feeds documentation.

 ## Authorization flow

-As part of using Bank Feeds API, you will need your customers to authorize your access to their data.
+As part of using Bank Feeds, you will need your customers to authorize your access to their data.
 To do so, use [Link](/auth-flow/authorize-embedded-link) - our pre-built, embeddable, conversion-optimized, and white-labeled authorization flow.

 The solution lets you tailor the authorization journey to your business needs.
 You can: